Mixing on Headphones? Open Back vs. Closed Back vs. Semi-Open

 If you’re a music professional, you want to get open-back headphones for mixing or mastering.
 These applications require you to hear the best quality and most accurate sound possible.

 The bad news is that since sound leaks out into the environment, everyone can hear what you are listening to, and you can hear what is going on around you.
-It’s best to use these types of headphones in quiet and private environments.
+It’s best to use these headphones in quiet and private environments.

 If money is no object, the Sennheiser HD 800 S is widely regarded as one of the best open-back headphones.
-We don’t blame you if the price tag is a little too exuberant.
+We don’t blame you if the price tag is too exuberant.
 In that case, the Sennheiser HD 600 is also a great choice.
 Otherwise, check out the AKG K240’s which can be grabbed for under $100.

 • Natural and open sound: Open-back headphones provide a more natural and open sound, as the soundstage is not limited by the closed design of the headphones.